 Bitcoin, still the largest cryptocurrency in terms of market capitalization, fell by 4.16 percent.
 Bitcoin was close to breaking the US$10,000 ceiling last Sunday, but getting singled out by Buffett stopped their climb.
 From then on, the digital coin failed to recover as price, peaked at around US$9,900, dropped below the US$9,000 mark in a single week.

 | Related: Crypto Exchange May WK1 2018

-Meanwhile, the interest in the upcoming May 15 hard fork was not enough to push Bitcoin Cash’s (BTC) price up which went down by 6.59 percent this week.
+Meanwhile, the interest in the upcoming May 15 hard fork was not enough to push Bitcoin Cash’s (BCH) price up which went down by 6.59 percent this week.
 The hard fork will increase Bitcoin Cash’s maximum block size to 32MB and data carrier size to 220B.
 The upgrades will improve transaction speed and decrease transaction fees to address the network congestion issues that have been plaguing Bitcoin users.

 Some developments in the coming weeks can pull crypto prices back up.
 The new governor of South Korea’s Financial Supervisory Service, Yoon Suk-heun, said he saw some of crypto’s positive aspects, and he shared plans to work on regulatory issues.
 Yoon just assumed office last May 8, so the crypto industry is yet to see his real position on cryptocurrencies.

 In the US, the New York Times reported that the parent company of the New York Stock Exchange is secretly working on an online trading platform for Bitcoin.
 This, according to the newspaper, is a sign that the Wall Street is slowly warming up to Bitcoin.